Towson Tigers women's basketball

 The Towson Tigers women's basketball team represents Towson University in Towson, Maryland in NCAA Division I competition.
-The school's team currently competes in the Coastal Athletic Association (CAA) and play their home games at TU Arena.
+The school's team currently competes in the Coastal Athletic Association (CAA) and play their home games at SECU Arena.

 History

 Towson began play in 1967.
 They played in MAIAW Division II from 1967 to 1982 before joining the East Coast Conference in 1982.
 They played in the Big South Conference from 1992 to 1995 and the America East Conference from 1995 to 2001 before joining the CAA in 2001.
 They made the WBI in 2010, their first ever postseason appearance.
 As of the end of the 2021–22 season, the Tigers have an all-time record of 631–709.